mikewest/mgc/mikewest.org/2010/2010-11-02-projects-mikewest-org.markdown

+---
+layout: post
+title:  projects.mikewest.org
+tags:
+    - projects
+    - opensource
+    - webdevelopment
+    - webdev
+    - documentation
+    - bestpractice
+    - vimroom
+    - pyplaceholder
+    - staticgettext
+    - i18n
+    - l10n
+    - jslint
+    - hudson

+Teaser:
+    One question you're almost certainly not asking yourself is "What's Mike West been up to?"
+That's a shame, really, as I've got some projects floating around that I'm proud of, and that I'd like to share with you.
+    Moreover, I'd like to point out the [project documentation pages][pmo] that I've put together as a meta-project; I think it's worth your time to take a look.
+---
 "What _has_ Mike West been up to recently?"
 This is one question that you almost certainly haven't been asking yourself recently.
 That's a shame, really, as I've got a few small projects floating around that I think you might be interested in paying attention to.

 If you'll indulge me, I'll run through them in no particular order: